Point-Topic/cto-ontology/README.md

 # Common Telecommunications Ontology (CTO Ontology)
-(In development)

 A common and general ontology for telecommunications networks and the telecoms sector, developed by Point Topic Ltd (www.point-topic.com).

-Originally based on and extended from the TOCO ontology created by Qianru Zhou: https://github.com/QianruZhou333/toco_ontology.git
+Written in OWL.

 The purpose of this ontology is to capture and represent the multi-domain nature of telecommunication data:
 - organisational